DeepakJhawar/Tally/backend/readme.md

 - **Access Denied Errors**: If you encounter permission issues, ensure Docker is properly installed and configured.
 Using `sudo` might be necessary depending on your system configuration.

 - **Environment Variables**: Ensure all required environment variables are correctly set in the `.env` file.
 Missing or incorrect values can lead to runtime errors.

-For further assistance or to report issues, please refer to the [GitHub repository](https://github.com/your-repo) or contact support.